chedv/sanic-auth/README.md

 JWT_KEY=<jwt secret key>
 ```

-After that you should apply migrations by using liquibase, so you need to install it.
-After installing you should create liquibase.properties file in migrations folder:
+After that you should apply migrations by using ``liquibase``, so you need to install it and ``PostgreSQL JDBC Driver``.
+After installing you should create ``liquibase.properties`` file in migrations folder:

 ```.env
 driver=org.postgresql.Driver